vasi/dnf5keeper/README.md

 Print the packages that would be installed or removed by a sync

-#### aptkeeper add REASON PACKAGE [PACKAGE...]
+#### aptkeeper add BASENAME REASON PACKAGE [PACKAGE...]

-Adds packages to tmp.keep with a comment, and installs them.
+Adds packages to BASENAME.keep with a comment, and installs them.
 Good for small changes when you're too busy to open an editor.

 #### aptkeeper candidates